kbeelman/TokuCinema/README.md

 *Currently the CI pulls from the development branch and Prod pulls from master*

 **(Merging develop to master and pushing will deploy to Prod)**

-- Currently in the process of configuring a Jenkins server.